 What are the symptoms of vascular ring?

 The most common symptoms of vascular ring are difficulty breathing and swallowing.
-Noisy breathing is a common symptom of the condition.
-Difficulties eating or swallowing often develop as a child introduces solid foods to the diet.
+Noisy breathing especially with eating is a common symptom of the condition.
+Difficulties eating or swallowing or vomiting often develop as a child introduces solid foods to the diet.
 Persistent cough, acid reflux and a sensation of something being stuck in the throat are other symptoms.

 What are vascular ring care options?

-Surgery is required to repair vascular ring and remove the obstructions that they cause to the trachea and esophagus.
+Surgery is required to repair vascular rings to remove the obstruction that they cause to the trachea and esophagus.